BiancoRoyal/node-red-contrib-modbus/README.md

 Based on [modbus-serial][2] with TCP, C701, Telnet, Serial, RTU buffered, and ASCII

-* stress tested with Node-RED v0.19 and Node.js v9 and v10 LTS
+* stress tested with Node-RED v1.0 and Node.js v10 and 12 LTS
 * works with queueing per unit and round robin scheduling

+Node-RED v0.x versions:
+* Node.JS 10.x is supported with v4.x
 * Node.JS  8.x is supported with v3.x
 * Node.JS  6.x is supported with v2.x
 * Node.JS  4.x is supported with v1.x

 If you like that contributor's package for Modbus, then please give us your star at [GitHub][12] !